EvgenVelichko/evgenvelychko/README.md

 # Hello!

-My name is Velychko Yevhen,I live in Ukraine.
-I am a student in web development, but I already have some skills and projects that I want to share with you.

-## What I can do:

-- **HTML and CSS**: I can create basic web pages using HTML and CSS, adding styles and structure.
-- **JavaScript**: I have started learning JavaScript to add interactivity to web pages.
-- **Projects**: I am working on various projects to improve my skills and create something useful.

-Thank you for your attention!
+I am a Front-end Developer with over 5+ years of experience in building web applications.
+I specialize in developing innovative and effective web solutions using modern technologies and tools.

+My expertise covers front-end technologies like React, SCSS, JavaScript, and Python.
+I have a strong understanding of modern web development practices and deployment processes.

+I am passionate about clean code, user experience, and building scalable applications that solve real-world problems.
+I constantly stay updated with the latest industry trends and best practices to deliver high-quality solutions.